 What is Rosacea?

-In the beginning, Rosacea will first seem like the person has a tendency to blush easily, or may simply have a red, uneven, complexion.
-The redness first shows across the nose and cheeks and may be dry and patchy.
-As the condition progresses, there may be papules and pustules (pimples) which looks like acne – this is one of the primary reasons the condition is often misdiagnosed.
+In the beginning, Rosacea will first seem like the person blushes easily, or may simply have a red, blotchy, complexion.
+The redness first shows on the nose and cheeks and may be dry and patchy.
+As the condition advances, there may be papules and pustules (pimples) which looks like acne – this is one of the primary reasons the condition is often misdiagnosed.

-Over time, the redness tends to become ruddier and more persistent, and visible blood vessels may appear.
-If left untreated (especially in men), the nose may grow swollen and bumpy from excess tissue.
-In many people the eyes are also affected, feeling irritated and appearing watery or bloodshot.
+Over time, the redness becomes more noticeable may appear more frequently.
+Visible blood vessels may appear.
+If left untreated (especially in men), the nose may become swollen and lumpy from excess tissue.
+In many people the eyes may look irritated, watery or bloodshot.

-Individuals with fair skin who tend to flush or blush easily are believed to be at greatest risk for developing Rosacea.
-The disorder is more frequently diagnosed in women, but tends to be more severe in men.
-There is also evidence that Rosacea may run in families, and may be especially prevalent in people of Northern or Eastern European descent.
+Individuals with fair skin tend to flush or blush more easily and are believed to be at greater risk for developing Rosacea.
+The disorder is more frequenly diagnosed in women, however, symptoms can be more severe in men.
+There is also evidence that Rosacea may be inherited and shows sign of being more common in people of Northern or Eastern European descent.

 Living with Rosacea

-The cause of Rosacea is unknown but there is evidence that it is becoming increasingly widespread as the baby boom generation enters the most susceptible age for developing the disorder.
-A recent survey of the National Rosacea Society found that 78% of Americans who have Rosacea, have no idea what it is, how to recognize it, or what to do about it.
+The cause of Rosacea is not understood but there is evidence that it is becoming more common as the baby boom generation enters the most vulnerable age for developing the disorder.
+A recent survey by the National Rosacea Society found that 78% of Americans who have Rosacea, have no idea what it is, or how to treat it.

-Many believe that Rosacea may be a vascular disorder because of its association with flushing, redness and visible blood vessels.
-Some physicians have also speculated that flushing may involve the nervous system, since it is often triggered or aggravated when patients are under emotional stress.
+It is thought that Rosacea may be a vascular disorder because of the symptoms associated with redness, flushing, visible blood vessels.
+Some physicians believe that flushing may involve the nervous system, since it is often triggered when patients are under emotional stress.

 Whatever the cause, this red-faced, acne-like condition, can be difficult to live with, causing significant psychological, social and occupational problems if left untreated.
 In surveys by the National Rosacea Society, more than 76% of Rosacea patients said their condition had lowered their self-confidence and self-esteem, and a whopping 88% said the disorder had adversely affected their professional life.